BASIN-3D/django-basin3d/README.md

-# BASIN-3D
+# django-basin3d
-Broker for Assimilation, Synthesis and Integration of eNvironmental Diverse, Distributed Datasets
+Django web framework for Broker for Assimilation, Synthesis and Integration of eNvironmental Diverse, Distributed Datasets

 ## Development Practices

-* BASIN-3D uses the [GitFlow model](https://datasift.github.io/gitflow/IntroducingGitFlow.html)
+* django-basin3d uses the [GitFlow model](https://datasift.github.io/gitflow/IntroducingGitFlow.html)
   of branching and code versioning in git.
 * Code development will be peformed in a forked copy of the repo.
-Commits will not be made directly to the basin-3d repo.
+Commits will not be made directly to the django-basin3d repo.
 Developers will submit a pull request that is then merged by another team member, if another team member is available.
 * Each pull request should contain only related modifications to a feature or bug fix.
 * Sensitive information (secret keys, usernames etc) and configuration data (e.g database host port) should not be checked in to the repo.
 * A practice of rebasing with the main repo should be used rather that merge commmits.